ut-ras/robomaster_cv_python/VEXU_GHOST/README.md

     * You may need to change from world frame to base link in the dropdown in the upper left-hand corner for the simulation to work properly.
 Ideally, the world frame will be created in the future.

 ## Development Environment
-It's a pain in the ass to write code on the container and move it to back onto your local machine – especially without an IDE on the container.
-I never want to subjugate you to that, so we'll use a very handy VScode (sorry IntelliJ people) extension called [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-Add the extension, then click the green "><" in the lower left corner of VScode and select "Attach to Running Container..." then select the container your using.
+It's a pain in the ass to write code on the container and move it back onto your local machine – especially without an IDE on the container.
+You should never be subjugated to that, so we'll use Bind Mounts and/or Dev Container to write code on your IDE of choice on your machine (i.e. not the container).
+We just use the container for running the simulation and nothing else – write code locally.
+### Bind Mount
+When you use the flag `--mount type=bind,source=$(pwd),target=/root/VEXU_GHOST` in step 2, you're telling Docker to use this directory (`VEXU_GHOST`) as `/root/VEXU_GHOST` in the container.
+They're bound together (hence bind mount).
+Any changes you make in the container will appear in your `VEXU_GHOST` and vice versa.
+This makes pushing and editing code much easier than inside the terminal.
+### Dev Containers
+Dev Containers is a VScode extension used in addition to a bind mount that offers some benefits and drawbacks.
+Drawback #1: only works for VScode users.
+Drawback #2: when you edit code in a container with Dev Containers, VEXU_GHOST won't be synced to git so your changes won't appear in source control; everything you do will still be editing the underlying `VEXU_GHOST` folder on your machine, you'll just need to open you're machine's `VEXU_GHOST` to see the difference with our branch.
+Benefit #1: access to all of your container's filesystem (helpful in some cases).
+Benefit #2: it execs into the container's terminal automatically when you open a new VScode terminal (no need to use `docker exec`).
+First, add the extension [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+Then click the green "><" in the lower left corner of VScode and select "Attach to Running Container..." then select the container your using.
 Simple as that.
-Now on your machine, you can edit code in the container and it will update in real-time!
-Basically, we just use the container for running the simulation and nothing else – write code locally.

 ## Troubleshooting
 * Running `xeyes` (and having some eyes follow your mouse around the scene) is a good way to check basic x11 forwarding is working.